FredrikPedersen/Learning_Kotlin/README.md

 When running Kotlin applications, you need the Kotlin Runtime Library (KRL) in addition to the JRE.
 When distributing a Kotlin application, you have to distribute both the KRL and the JRE.

+Remember that when writing Kotlin, the language is for all intents and purposes just a syntactical sugar for Java.
+Whether you write strictly non-verbose code "the Kotlin way" or take more verbose approaches to writing it, it will very likely not affect application performance in any way.
+In the end it is all compiled to the same bytecode as it would be in Java anyways.
+Most of the best practices in Kotlin are meant for you as a developer to have easy to read code.

 ## 1 General

  - Var is for mutable variables.